 - Lab Hours:

 - Special Fee:

 Course DescriptionExamines processes of cultural growth and change, the development of contemporary anthropological theory and the rapidly growing fields within applied anthropology.
 Ethnographic techniques presented so students may use them to examine the changing culture of our complex society.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.